Green-Zero-Development/greenZero-2019/content/case-study/_index.md

 title = "Case Studies"
 page_status = "case-study-listing"
-publish_image = "INPUT URL TO PHOTO THAT DESCRIBES THE PAGE" meta_description = "Default meta desciption for the page."
+publish_image = "INPUT URL TO PHOTO THAT DESCRIBES THE PAGE" meta_description = "How we helped clients improve their websites."
 +++